ldtteam/MinecoloniesWiki/source/tutorials/scan_tool.md

 # Scan Tool

 Welcome to the Scan Tool page.
 Crafting the scan tool is simple and it is a very very usefull tool.
 With the scan tool you can scan any structure you like and Have the builder build it for you.
 So find if you a building, house, walls, bridges, towers, shops or any structure that you want in your Town, you can build it in creative or paste it with world edit (f.e.) and then scan it.
 You can scan a structure in Singleplayer or Multiplayer (even on a server).
-The scanned structure will be in a schematic file that you can then use the build tool to place and have your Builder build it for you.
+The scanned structure will be in a schematic file that you can then use the build tool to place and have your Builder build it for you ([Schematics](../tutorial/schematics) Page for more info).
 The possibilitites are endless.
 Watch a short video of how it works here:

 <p style="text-align:center; font-size:20pt;"><b>Scan Tool Video</b></p>